 –Claudia, adoptive parent and professional

-John Ireland, Secretary
+John Ireland, California, Treasurer

 John is co-founder and media director of RaiseAChild in California.
 He is an advocate for LGBT adoption, a former foster parent, and an adoptive parent to four children.

-Rowena Fong, EdD, Director
+Rowena Fong, EdD, Texas, Director

 Rowena is the Ruby Lee Piester Centennial Professor in Services to Children and Families in the School of Social Work at the University of Texas at Austin.
 She is a prolific scholar, researcher, author, and trainer on child welfare topics such as transracial and inter-country adoptions, positive ethnic identity formation, and racial disproportionality and disparities.
 She also co-directs an annual Chinese culture camp for children adopted from China and their siblings.

 JaeRan is an assistant professor in the Social Work and Criminal Justice Program at the University of Washington, Tacoma.
 Her research focuses on post-permanency placement stability experiences of families and the ways in which disabilities was interconnected with adoption.
 JaeRan, who was adopted from Korea, is actively engaged in issues related to adoptee leadership and rights.